-As the biological surface of an undisturbed catchment[19] is disrupted, and as people move into the catchment, it can, thus, be expected that there will be increased soil and nutrient[77] runoff.
+As the biological surface of an undisturbed catchment is disrupted or converted to impervious surfaces, and as people move into the catchment, it can, thus, be expected that there will be increased soil and nutrient runoff.
 Of course the degree of disturbance relative to the size of the waterbody will affect the impact of the disturbance; building a summer cottage would not have the same impact on a lake as would clear-cutting of natural vegetation or dense urban development.
 Sometimes the term "assimilative capacity" is used to imply that the waterbody has a certain capacity to absorb the impact of disturbance.
 In an eutrophication context, this concept, although comforting, probably has little basis in fact.
-Impact, until demonstrated otherwise, is probably better thought of as a continuous response to nutrient[77] increases (FIGURE 15).
+Impact, until demonstrated otherwise, is probably better thought of as a continuous response to nutrient increases (FIGURE 19).
 The degree of change will depend on other factors, such as the size of the waterbody, and the change may not be immediately or even ever detectable to humans or their monitoring instruments.
 However, whether detected or not, changes do occur.
 It is for this reason that catchment disturbance is a sensitive early warning of waterbody change.
 Clearly, biological impact within the waterbody will be directly related to the increased amount of nutrient-loading, and that impact will occur, whether or not it is detected [EPA, 2000b].

-FIGURE 15: The effects of eutrophication on aquatic ecology and biological diversity.
+FIGURE 19: The effects of eutrophication on aquatic ecology and biological diversity.

-Human population growth and associated economic activities are the main driving force behind eutrophication[47] problems.
-Humans use numerous products and resources which contain phosphorus[88] and nitrogen[73], converting them into elemental compounds (or, available phosphorus and nitrogen) and ultimately releasing them through various pathways into the aquatic environment [Walmsley, 2000].
-FIGURE 16 illustrates the linkages between human activity and eutrophication.
+Human population growth and associated economic activities are the main driving force behind eutrophication problems.
+Humans use numerous products and resources which contain phosphorus and nitrogen^[81], converting them into elemental compounds^[23] (or, available phosphorus and nitrogen) and ultimately releasing them through various pathways into the aquatic environment [Walmsley, 2000].
+FIGURE 20 illustrates the linkages between human activity and eutrophication.

-FIGURE 16: The routes by which nutrients from various sources enter water bodies [Walmsley, 2000].
+FIGURE 20: The routes by which nutrients from various sources enter waterbodies [Walmsley, 2000].

-There are two main ways in which nutrients are introduced to the aquatic environment, viz. point[92] and diffuse[30] (non-point) sources of nutrients (FIGURE 17):
+There are two main ways in which nutrients are introduced to the aquatic environment, viz. point^[99] and diffuse^[33] (non-point)^[33] sources of nutrients (FIGURE 21):

-- Point sources of pollution are directly discharged to receiving water resources at a discrete location, such as pipes and ditches from WWTPs, industrial sites and confined intensive livestock operations.
-The most severe water quality impacts from point source pollution typically occur during summer or dry periods, when river flows are low and the capacity for dilution is reduced, and during storm periods when combined sewer overflows operate more frequently; and - Diffuse sources of pollution are indirectly discharged to receiving water resources, via overland and subsurface flow and atmospheric deposition to surface waters and leaching through the soil structure to groundwater during periods of rainfall and irrigation.
+- ▶ Point sources of pollution are directly discharged to receiving water resources at a discrete location, such as pipes and ditches from WWTPs, industrial sites and confined intensive livestock operations.
+The most severe water quality impacts from point source pollution typically occur during summer or dry periods, when river flows are low and the capacity for dilution is reduced, and during storm periods when combined sewer overflows operate more frequently; and - ▶ Diffuse sources of pollution are indirectly discharged to receiving water resources, via overland and subsurface flow and atmospheric deposition to surface waters and leaching through the soil structure to groundwater during periods of rainfall and irrigation.
 Soil properties, such as the soil pH, and iron, aluminium and calcium content, affects the mobility of nutrients, such as phosphorus, through soils.
 The most severe water quality impacts from diffuse source pollution occur during storm periods, particularly after a dry spell, when rainfall induces hillslope hydrological processes and runoff of pollutants from the land surface [Reese, 2020].

-FIGURE 17: Point and non-point sources of nutrients in a catchment context [Rossouw & Forster, 2008].
+FIGURE 21: Point and diffuse sources of nutrients in a catchment context [Rossouw & Forster, 2008].